isomerpages/isomerpages-isomergovsg/index.md

 description: Isomer is the website builder for the Singapore government
 image: /images/isomer-logo.svg
 permalink: /
 notification: We've recently launched IsomerCMS to make it easy for users to edit their site.
-Find out more about the CMS in our guide.
+Find out more about the CMS in <a href="https://guide.isomer.gov.sg">our guide</a>!
 sections:
     - hero:
         title: Isomer